promi4s/ocelescope/docs/evaluation/plugin.md

 ## Step 1: Crash course in Ocelescope

 Before we start building our plugin, let's take a quick look at the main building blocks of an Ocelescope plugin.
-Understanding these core components will make the next implementation steps much easier to follow.
+Understanding these core concepts will make it easier to follow the next implementation steps.

 ### Plugin Class